MazzinWX/Workshop-docker/04-tutorial_3_multi-container-environment_en.md

 Inside it, you'll find several usefull files (YAML, Dockerfile, etc ..)
 We see we need 2 containers, one for Flask backend, the other one for Elasticsearch.
-We previously built a Flask container so we're lookibng for a Elasticsearch.
+We previously built a Flask container so we're looking for a Elasticsearch.
 `docker search elasticsearch`

 Unsurprisingly, we've found an official Elasticsearch image.
-But they maintain theyr own registry so we'll use this:
+But they maintain their own registry so we'll use this:
 `docker pull docker.elastic.co/elasticsearch/elasticsearch:6.3.2`
 then run it in dev mode, specifying ports and settings
 ```